iamdanfox/event-sourcing/README.md

 This means every time we run the test, DCR will write logs to `eventsrc/build/dockerLogs/KafkaProducerIntegrationTest/{kafka,zookeeper}.log`.
 On Circle, these logs will go straight to the $CIRCLE_ARTIFACTS directory, ready for collection at the end of the run.

 As suspected, Circle was not actually running my integration test!
 I sheepishly add `tasks.build.dependsOn integTest` to my eventsrc.gradle file and dial up logging!
 Red build.
 Looks like circle's version of docker compose is too old.
 I add a script to manually install a more recent version from the github release.
+Looks like we also need to manually install docker!